What Is Keratoconus?

 The National Keratoconus Foundation is a wonderful resource for keratoconus patients and families.
 They offer information and support through free, interactive online forums.
 These forums provide keratoconus patients with a unique opportunity to share their experiences, concerns, and stories with others who can truly understand the challenges of living with this condition

-Before the Cross-Linking or Intacs Procedure:
+Before the Cross-Linking Procedure:

 You undergo a thorough eye examination.
 Your examination will include a variety of standard ophthalmic tests for this type of procedure, as well as general medical tests and a review of your specific medical history.